Orange-OpenSource/casskop/multi-casskop/Readme.md

 <!-- markdown-toc end -->

+## Intro

+CassKop introduces a new Custom Resource Definition, `CassandraCluster` which allows you to describe the Cassandra cluster you want to deploy.
+This works fine within a single Kubernetes cluster, and can allow for instance to deploy Cassandra in a mono-region multi-AZ topology.

+But for having more resilience with our Cassandra cluster, we want to be able to spread it on several regions.
+For doing this with Kubernetes, we need that our Cassandra to spread spread on top of different Kubernetes clusters, deployed independently on different regions.

+We introduce [MultiCassKop](https://github.com/Orange-OpenSource/cassandra-k8s-operator/multi-casskop) a new operator that fits above CassKop.
+MultiCassKop is a new controler that will be in charge of creating `CassandraClusters` CRD objects in several different Kubernetes clusters and in a manner that all Cassandra nodes will be part of the same ring.

+MultiCassKop uses a new custom resource definition, `MultiCasskop` which allows to specify:
+- a base for the CassandraCluster object
+- an override of this base object for each kubernetes cluster we want to deploy on.

+Recap:
+Multi-CassKop goal is to bring the ability to deploy a Cassandra cluster within different regions, each of them running an independant Kubernetes cluster.
+Multi-Casskop insure that the Cassandra nodes deployed by each local CassKop will be part of the same Cassandra ring by managing a coherent creation of CassandraCluster objects from it's own MultiCasskop custom ressource.

 ## Pre-requisite

 In order to have a working Multi-CassKop operator we need to have at least 2 k8s clusters: k8s-cluster-1 and k8s-cluster-2

 - k8s >=v1.15 installed on each site, with kubectl configure to access both of thems
-- The pods of each site must be able to reach pods on other sites, this it outside of the scope of Multi-Casskop and can be achieve by different solutions such as:
+- The pods of each site must be able to reach pods on other sites, this is outside of the scope of Multi-Casskop and can be achieve by different solutions such as:
   - in our on-premise cluster, we leverage [Calico](https://www.projectcalico.org/why-bgp/) routable IP pool in order to make this possible
   - this can also be done using mesh service such as istio